percona/pmm-doc/docs/api/index.md

 ## Service accounts and authentication

-For information about controlling access to the PMM server components and resources, see the **[Authentication with service accounts](../api/authentication.md)** topic.
+For information about controlling access to the PMM Server components and resources, see the **[Authentication with service accounts](../api/authentication.md)** topic.